A program of Green Mountain United Way

 We ask that all Financial Coaches in our first class attend the 3-day training in October, one day in December, and participate in one-on-ones with the Master Coach ad monthly peer-to-peer meetings.
 While we understand that 4 days of training is a challenge for many direct service staff, we believe that the benefits of having a fully-trained Financial Coach (or two) on your organization’s ability to deliver services will outweigh the scheduling challenge.

 What does it cost?

-There is only a fee to participate in classes, this helps us cover our costs and ensures high quality instruction.
+There is only a fee to participate in classes, this helps us cover our costs and ensures high-quality instruction.
 Currently, that fee is $100 for the 4-day training ($25 per day).
-There is no charge for program participants beyond the training fees, though there are fees for additional trainings.
+There is no charge for program participants beyond the training fees, though there are fees for additional training.

 How do I become a Financial Coach?

 If you have more questions about whether the K.E.E.P.
-Financial Coaching is the right thing for you and your organization, contact Pam Bailey at firstname.lastname@example.org.
-As our primary staff person for K.E.E.P., Pam can help you understand if K.E.E.P. is the right program for you and your staff.
+Financial Coaching is the right thing for you and your organization, contact Pam Bailey at email@example.com.
+As Program Director and Master Coach for K.E.E.P.
+Pam can help you understand if K.E.E.P. can help you and your clients reach their goals!